o3de/o3de.org/content/docs/learning-guide/tutorials/lumberyard-to-o3de/converting-components.md

 ## Generate the AssetCatalog file

 The `assetcatalog.xml` file is a list of every assets processed for a given project along with their relative path and asset id.
-It is generated when you open a O3DE project (under `YOUR_PROJECT_FOLDER\Cache\pc`) and we rely on it to **find the asset ids that O3DE attributed to our exported assets**.
+It is generated when you open a O3DE project (under `YOUR_PROJECT_FOLDER\Cache\pc`) and we rely on it to **find the asset ids that O3DE attributed to our converted assets**.

 We need a custom build of O3DE because this file is in binary by default and we need to change that to XML to be able to parse it in our pyton script.
 Open a code editor and go to `YOUR_O3DE_REPO/Tools/AssetProcessor/native/AssetManager/AssetCatalog.cpp`.
 In `AssetCatalog::SaveRegistry_Impl()` change `AZ::ObjectStream::ST_BINARY` to `AZ::ObjectStream::ST_XML`.